 GoCentral Online Store accepts all major credit cards, PayPal and Apple Pay and comes with an SSL certificate, shipping, social media and email marketing.

 It offers a lot of flexibility in design.
 And your eStore is automatically formatted for viewing on smartphones and iPads, used by more and more people to browse while waiting in line at the food truck.
 Sample templates give you an idea of different looks you can achieve.

 3. Add images and text to your website, and fill your shop with products

 Here’s where you get to customize your website in a way that shares your unique artistic vision with online shoppers.

 Always use excellent photographs of your art, and give clear descriptions of each painting to improve the customer shopping experience.
 You may even choose to add a link to your navigation bar that leads to a print-on-demand site that offers your work on other products, combining the best of both worlds.

 Like things spelled out?
 Get step-by-step instructions for building a web store here.

 As an artist who wants to sell paintings online, you have plenty of online eCommerce options that give you the ability to offer your work in a compelling way to prospective collectors.
 Fortunately, these tools are easier to use than ever before, and empower you to build a successful art business.

-Get our free step-by-step guide to selling your art online.
-Download below.
+Check out our step-by-step guide to selling your art online.